If bailiffs knock on your door…

-If you think bailiffs will be coming, ask an advice agency to give you a letter you can show the bailiffs so they know you are getting expert advice.
+If you think bailiffs are going to come round, ask an advice agency to give you a letter you can show the bailiffs so they know you are getting expert advice.
 The letter may say that the agency has advised you not to let the bailiffs in.
-You might feel safer passing the letter to the bailiffs through the mailbox, rather than opening the door.
-If you are not in, or pretend you aren't, they may keep coming back until you open up - or the creditor may take other action to make you pay.
+If you have not already let the bailiffs in, pass the letter to the bailiffs through the letterbox.
+Do not open the door.
+If you are not in, or pretend you aren't, they may keep coming back until you open up - or the creditor you owe may take other action to make you pay.

 What if they do get in?

-If bailiffs get in legally - if you let them in or they came in through an open window or door- they will usually make a list of your stuff and then ask you to sign a payment agreement, called a 'Walking Possession Agreement'.
-This lets you keep your belongings as long as you stick to the agreement.
-If you do not stick to your payment arrangement, the bailiff can return, force entry into your home, and take the stuff on the list.
+If bailiffs get in legally, for example if you let them in or they came in through an open window or door, they will usually make a list of your belongings and then ask you to sign a document called a 'Walking Possession Agreement'.
+This lets you keep your belongings as long as you stick to the arrangement for repaying the debt.
+If you do not stick to it, the bailiff can return, force entry into your home, and take the stuff on the list.

 - Don't get too alarmed!
 Not all bailiffs will give you a hard time, or act in a threatening way.
 Many will be fair and polite to you.
 Unfortunately, you do need to guard against the bad, as you never know which type will turn up at your door.

 - If you can, make sure there is someone else at your home as a witness when the bailiffs come.
 This may help any bad bailiffs behave properly.
-Or, if you have a camcorder handy, you can take a film of the bailiff's visit.
-The only danger with this is that they will know you have a camcorder, which they may like to get their hands on, to help clear your debt!
-If you've borrowed the camcorder, make this clear - some proof that it belongs to someone else will help.
+Or, if you have a mobile phone handy, you can take a film of the bailiff's visit.
+The only danger with this is that they will know you have a mobile, which they may like to get their hands on, to help clear your debt!
+If you have borrowed the phone, make this clear - some proof that it belongs to someone else will help.